microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ```

 ### -AppScopeId
-Identifier of the app-specific scope when the assignment scope is app-specific.
+Identifier of the app-specific scope when the role eligibility is scoped to an app.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+The scope of a role eligibility determines the set of resources for which the principal is eligible to access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
 Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
+Supports $filter (eq, ne, and on null values).

 ```yaml
 Type: System.String